margaretmf/margaretmf.github.io/keycreativewriting.md

 ---------------------------------------------------------------------------------------------------------------------

-## She Looked Me in the Eye ##
+## I Love You ##
-She looked me straight in the eye and said 'I love you'
+She looked me straight in the eye and said "I love you".

 <br>